mstocco/mariostoc.co/content/traininglog/20210103-ironman2021-34weeksout.md

 Bacon, eggs, potatoes and english muffins with jam to start the weekend.
 Then a new run warm up routine before heading out the door.

 On the run, I immediately set a familiar goal of making the last 10 minutes feel as comfortable as the first.
-There was next to **no pop** in the legs and this had the potential to be a long run.
-I stuck to the plan through _Downtown_, the _James Bay shoreline_, _Dallas Road_ and a bit of _Beacon Hill Park_; easy effort, good posture.
+There was next to **no pop** in the legs and this had the potential to be a mentally long run.
+I stuck to my plan through _Downtown, James Bay, Dallas Road_ and a bit of _Beacon Hill Park_; easy effort, good posture and keep it comfortable.
 <!---->
-I thought I was 	starting to feel the fade  before the _Selkirk Trestle_ but the last 10 minutes was as comfortable enough to call this a great run.
+I thought I was starting to feel the fade before the _Selkirk Trestle_ but the last 10 minutes was as comfortable enough to call _"Goal Accomplished"_ for this run.

 ### NICE MORNING ALONG DALLAS ROAD
 ![Run Map](/assets/jpg/runmap-20210109.jpeg?v2)